yandachen/Low-resource-CLSS/README.md

 ```

 ## Build the vocabulary
-We build the vocabulary set from the parallel bitext using the ```src/build_vocab.py``` This script will build the
+We build the vocabulary set from the parallel bitext using the ```src/build_vocab.py``` This script will
-vocabulary of both English and the low-resource language, and will also load the monolingual word embeddings of both
+1. build the vocabulary of both English and the low-resource language from the bitext,
-languages.
+2. load the monolingual word embeddings of both English and the low-resource language,
+3. vectorize the bitext using the built vocabulary set.

+Before running the script, please download the monolingual word embeddings of English and the low-resource language to
+folder `embeddings/`.

 You can run the script by:
 ```bash